fareskalaboud/HYW/README.md

 - Build the Learning2Dance docker image and place the Learning2Dance folder inside the HYW directory
 - Connect the webcam via USB to your machine
-- Run this command from inside the HYW directory: `sudo nvidia-docker run -u root -it --device=/dev/video0 --device=/dev/video1 --network host -v $(pwd):/workspace hyw/openpose:v1`
+- Run this command from inside the HYW directory: `sudo nvidia-docker run -u root -it --device=/dev/video0 --device=/dev/video1 --network host -v $(pwd):/workspace hyw/openpose:v0`
-- You are now inside the workspace of the container.
-Run `pip install -r requirements.txt`.
 - Run `python3 main.py`
 - Enjoy playing and dancing :)